allegheny-computer-science-203-s2021/assessment/README.md

 * Excellent

-For each skill and its assessment levels, you should also clearly explain what a student must do to demonstrate mastery at the level of :sunglasses:.
+For each skill and its assessment levels, you should also clearly explain what a student must do to demonstrate mastery at the level "Excellent".
 You should also explain how the assessment for each of the technical and professional skills will result in an overall assessment for a software project.
 Once you are finished with the assessment, please update the README as necessary.